Collection Management Policy

 The Juvenile Collection contains material ranging from picture books to young adult literature.
 The primary purpose of the collection is to support the Education department and students in the teacher-preparation program.
 Its secondary purpose is to provide material for the children of faculty, staff, students, and community users.
 This collection should represent a diverse range of perspectives and genres.
 To that end, the Library strives to include literature that represents many perspectives from around the world to teach cultural appreciation.
 Subject matter will include books dealing with topics such as death, divorce, sexual orientation, and other sensitive subjects, and books with the representation of diverse lifestyles and multicultural perspectives.

 - Health Sciences

-The Health Sciences Collection in the School of Health Sciences Library & Learning Center primarily serves the needs of the students enrolled in programs at the SHS.
+The Health Sciences Collection in the Health Sciences Library & Learning Center primarily serves the needs of the students enrolled in programs at the Health Sciences Campus.
 The Health Sciences Collection includes databases, ejournal subscriptions, print journals, current textbooks, reference books, relevant print collections, and anatomical models.
-The SHS Library & Learning Center functions as a self-checkout library.
-As such, all materials circulate to SHS faculty, staff, and students.
+The HS Library & Learning Center functions as a self-checkout library.
+As such, all materials circulate to HS faculty, staff, and students.
 However, the majority of the physical collections do not circulate to the Main Campus or through consortial, reciprocal borrowing, or interlibrary loan agreements.